yebor974/yebor974/README.md

 - [Filament Renew Password Plugin](https://julienboyer.re/plugins/filament-renew-password/readme): An open-source plugin under the MIT license that simplifies the password renewal process on Filament Panels.
 Compatible with multi-tenant and multi-guard setups.
 - [Filament Terms Guard](https://julienboyer.re/plugins/filament-terms-guard/readme): A plugin that allows managing Terms of Service (GCU).
 - [Filament Dynamic Mail Manager](https://julienboyer.re/plugins/filament-dyn-mail-manager/readme): A plugin to manage mailer configurations dynamically from the database.
 Extended default Laravel mail manager.
+- **Cordographe**: Project for a client in France.
+This project involved a complete redesign and optimization of an existing platform's back-office, enhancing both performance and functionality.
+The project includes several Filament panels (multi-tenant and classic with multi-guard).
+It also integrated Horizon and Redis for task management and background job processing, ensuring smooth, asynchronous handling of tasks such as email dispatch and report generation (DOCX and PDF).
+Additionally, the project features a payment system for credits and monthly subscriptions, managed using Laravel Cashier and Stripe.

 ## Latest articles 📝